Optimal mean value estimates beyond Vinogradov's mean value theorem: Introduction

-Mean value estimates like that of Theorem \ref{T1.2} have long been employed to establish asymptotic formul{\ae} for the number of solutions of simultaneous diagonal equations.
-For $\br$ as in the preamble to Theorem \ref{T1.2} and highly non-singular coefficient matrices $C^{(l)}$ for $2 \le l \le k$, denote by $N_{s, \bk, u}(X)$ the number of integral solutions of the system of equations
+Mean value estimates like those of Theorems \ref{T1.2} and \ref{T1.3} have long been employed to establish asymptotic formul{\ae} for the number of solutions of simultaneous diagonal equations.
+For $\br$ as in \eqref{1.7} and highly non-singular coefficient matrices $C^{(l)}$ $(2 \le l \le k)$, denote by $N_{s, \bk}^{\bv, \bu}(X)$ the number of integral solutions of the system of equations